YhuoyuH/RetinexMamba/README.md

 ### 3. Prepare the dataset.

-If `data` is empty，please download the dataset from [Baidu Netdisk](https://pan.baidu.com/s/14XR8UnhmbEg71cPOfsqvgw?pwd=0325) and place the data file in the RetinexMamba folder.
+If `data` is empty，please download the dataset from [Baidu Netdisk](https://pan.baidu.com/s/14XR8UnhmbEg71cPOfsqvgw?pwd=0325) or [Google Drive](https://drive.google.com/file/d/1-5y1iUkETwa5rHIwO_45AzHj0dalhrAc/view?usp=sharing) and place the data file in the RetinexMamba folder.

 The final placement should be as follows: